Project Description

 The C-PIECE Study, A study of collaborative practices at interactive engineering challenge exhibits, was the first of two research studies in the the DOT research program.

 The purpose of the C-PIECE Study was to develop theory-based measures of engineering proficiencies within an exhibit context.
-The investigation was guided by the following research questions:

 EP&UDL Study

-A study of conversation participants’ choices and connections on the topic of engineering practices and usefulness in day-to-day life (EP&UDL Study) looked at the storytelling choices parents and educators use to communicate to other parents and educators that the DOT practices in the exhibit are usefully relevant to engineering practices in families’ everyday lives and their community goals.
+A study of conversation participants’ choices and connections on the topic of engineering practices and usefulness in day-to-day life (EP&UDL Study) looked at the storytelling choices parents and educators use to communicate to other parents and educators that the practices used at the Creatividad silvestre | Wild Creativity Exhibit in the exhibit are usefully relevant to engineering practices in families’ everyday lives and their community goals.

 Creatividad silvestre | Wild Creativity Exhibit

-The Designing Our Tomorrow project produced Creatividad silvestre | Wild Creativity Exhibit, a bilingual Spanish/English 2,500 square foot traveling exhibition that engages visitors in biomimicry, an approach to engineering where we can learn from nature’s strategies to design solutions for the challenges we face in our own communities and around the world.
+The Designing Our Tomorrow project produced Creatividad silvestre | Wild Creativity Exhibit, a bilingual Spanish/English 2,500 square foot traveling exhibition on tour until 2030.
+The exhibits engage visitors in biomimicry, an approach to engineering where we can learn from nature’s strategies to design solutions for the challenges we face in our own communities and around the world.

 The exhibit’s theory of action guided the development of the exhibit and was informed by valuable insights and perspectives of a Youth Advisory Board comprised primarily of Latina girls aged 9–14.